wmotte/niqqud/README.md

 Natural language processing (NLP) methodology, including speech recognition and speech-to-text algorithms would benefit from a model that accurately predicts niqqud.

 ## Dataset
 This repository contains scripts to acquire a dataset of corresponding sentences with and without niqqud.
-The dataset is devided into a set of training (80%), development (10%) and testing (10%) sentences.
+The dataset is devided into a set of training (90%), development (5%) and testing (5%) sentences.
 This will help to train, optimize and compare NLP models.
 Sentences are extracted from [The Sefaria Library](https://www.sefaria.org/), a free and growing library of Jewish texts.

+* Total sentences in training set: 211,638
+* Total sentences in test set: 11,758
+* Total sentences in dev set: 11,758